Auður Íris Ólafsdóttir: Club career

 Auður Íris started her senior career with Haukar in 2009 and helped the team to the Úrvalsdeild finals in 2011, 2014 and 2016.
 After Haukar lost in the Úrvalsdeild finals in 2016, Auður signed with Skallagrímur.
 She left Skallagrímur in December, In January 2017, she signed with 1. deild kvenna club Breiðablik where she helped the club achieve promotion to the Úrvalsdeild.
 In 2018, she signed with Stjarnan and in 2019 she was named the Úrvalsdeild Defensive Player of the Year.
 After the season, she signed back with her hometown team of Haukar.
 In November 2019, it was reported that she had left the team after playing four games.
 In February 2020 she signed with 1. deild kvenna club Íþróttafélag Reykjavíkur.

 In 7 August 2020, Auður signed with Úrvalsdeild club Valur.

 National team career

 Auður Íris debuted for the Icelandic national basketball team in 2015.

 Coaching career

-On 23 June 2021, Auður Íris was hired as the head coach of Stjarnan.